adrianrudnik/ablegram/README.md

 For general feedback, questions, or any form of discussion, please use the [Discussions tab](https://github.com/adrianrudnik/ablegram/discussions) on the GitHub repository.

-If you've found a bug or want to suggest a new feature, please [open an issue](https://github.com/adrianrudnik/ablegram/issues) in the repository.
+If you've found a bug or want to suggest a new feature, please [open an issue](https://github.com/adrianrudnik/ablegram/issues) or head over to the [idea discussions](https://github.com/adrianrudnik/ablegram/discussions/categories/ideas) in the repository.
 This helps me track and resolve issues effectively.

 For more detailed inquiries, or if you prefer a direct line of communication, you can email me at [support@ablegram.app](mailto:support@ablegram.app).

-Remember, by actively providing feedback or raising concerns, you're helpting to improve of the project.
+Remember, by actively providing feedback or raising concerns, you're helping to improve of the project.
 I appreciate your support input!

 ## Contribute